 Chicago-based LaunchPad Lab builds custom web and mobile applications that help clients leverage technology to grow their business.
-The firm’s work spans a broad range of industry sectors, including healthcare, e-commerce, finance, IoT, and more.
-LaunchPad Lab takes a user-centric approach to solving problems, starting each new engagement by deconstructing the user experience aspect of client’s business goals.
+The firm’s work spans a broad range of industry sectors, including financial services, healthcare, retail, nonprofit, education, IoT, and more.
+LaunchPad Lab takes a user-centric approach to solving problems, starting each new engagement by deconstructing the user experience aspect of clients’ business goals.
 Depending on the project, the team’s definition of “user experience” may expand beyond UI design and include full product design or even new business development.

 Often, an entirely new direction for a project emerges from the initial user experience analysis with a client.
 For example, when Conifer Research came to LaunchPad, they were looking for a cloud-based media storage solution.
 During the initial analysis, the project team first wanted to understand the end-user’s problems—how were researchers creating and using videos?
 From this discussion, the project evolved into a complete video processing and data management system that drastically reduced the time to market and usability of Conifer’s videos.
 The solution has been so successful that Conifer is even considering licensing the software to other companies as a standalone product.